 - Can I have a non-Honors roommate?

-With spaces being limited and in the interest of equity, we cannot allow non-honors roommates to take a space of an eligible honors student.
+With spaces being limited and in the interest of fairness, first priority will be given to space eligible honors student.

 - How do I apply?

-Applications are submitted to the Office of Residence Life in the month of March each year, for consideration of honors housing the following fall.
-From there, The Office of Residence Life works with the Honors Program in reviewing applications and making decisions.
+Applications are submitted to the Office of Residence Life each year for consideration of honors housing the following fall.
+From there, the Office of Residence Life works with the Honors Program in reviewing applications and making decisions.